Greenville, Ohio is

 Historic Bear’s Mill

-Bear’s Mill calendar of events, hours, location and further information are available at www.bearsmill.com.
+Bear’s Mill calendar of events, hours, location, and further information is available at www.bearsmill.com.

-In addition to Garst Museum, Bear’s Mill, and KitchenAid™ Experience, Greenville and the surrounding Darke County highlights also feature Winery at Versailles, Ghyslain Chocolatier, Brumbaugh Fruit Farm, Tecumseh’s Point, prairies and preserves, wetlands, the arts at Memorial Hall, unique eateries, lodging, festivals, special events and more.
-To plan a trip to Greenville, Ohio and Darke County, log onto www.visitdarkecounty.org.
+In addition to Garst Museum and Bear’s Mill, Greenville and the surrounding Darke County highlights also feature Winery at Versailles, Ghyslain Chocolatier, Brumbaugh Fruit Farm, Tecumseh’s Point, prairies and preserves, wetlands, the arts at Memorial Hall, unique eateries, lodging, festivals, special events and more.
+To plan a trip to Greenville, Ohio, and Darke County, log onto www.visitdarkecounty.org.